lippertto/janus-trainer/README.md

 To execute the API tests, you have to start the server with the environment variable `DISABLE_JWT_CHECKS=1` set.

+Then, you have to include the api tests in jest.config.js and run `yarn test`.

 # TODO

 ## Next up
-* Update help for approve page
+* Add Comment field to trainings

 ## Bugs
-* Going back to compensate page leaves the table empty

 ## Features
-* Export für Alen
-* Überweisungs-Objekt (references trainings)
-* Add Comment field
 * Vertretungen
 * Flexible compensation groups
 * Make courses disabled.
 (Also in the UI.)
 * Show statistics on /profile
 * Dashboard for all trainers: Number of trainings + Sum
+* Make disciplines editable

 ## Tech update
-* Clean up Training Table
 * Hide password in POSTGRES_CONNECTION_URL of lambda. --> Use Secret
 * Add proper logging
+* Join payments and compensation api routes (and domain objects)
+* Better way to run api tests

 ## Refinement
 * Read up on MUI's nextjs integration: https://mui.com/material-ui/guides/nextjs/